cloudflare/cloudflare-docs/content/cloudflare-one/api-terraform/_index.md

 ## Set dashboard to read-only

-Super Administrators can lock all settings as read-only in the Zero Trust dashboard.
+Super Administrators can lock all settings as read-only in Zero Trust.
 Read-only mode ensures that all updates for the account are made through the API or Terraform.

 To enable read-only mode: